Family Medicine Must Have a Seat at the Table

+Our health systems have changed more in the past four weeks than in the last decade.
 Even after the current crisis fades, the old ways cannot fully return.
-All systems will change, and a new healthcare reality will emerge.
-Family physicians must help shape that change.
+All systems will change, and a new health care reality will emerge.
+Family medicine must help shape that change.

 There are over 200 boards, commissions, councils, work groups and task forces that work to advise policymakers and regulate our professionals.
 We aspire to have family physicians involved in every aspect of the community that impacts our patients and our practices.
 As such, service on many executive branch boards and commissions that advise policymakers, like the Minnesota Department of Human Services, Minnesota Department of Health and Minnesota Board of Medical Practice, are crucial.